sean-d/pygame-snake/README.md

 ### Consuming
 When the head of the snake is on the same space as the fruit, the snake_eats_fruit method will reposition the fruit (basically eating it and then placing a new one) and add a length to the snake.
 The extension will be added to the tail and not the head.
 This is so if the fruit is at the edge of the board and you eat it, the new head won't instantly be out of bounds.
-There is no way to cleanly add to the tail so there are times it will look disjointed.
-I rather a bad look than a poor function. additionally, this will add to the score.
+Additionally, this will add to the score.

 ## Snake
 This will work like the fruit except that we will store and draw multiple vectors vs. a single vector.